Viktor Pavlovich Potapov: Awards and later life

 In retirement, Potapov was director of the Moscow branch of the holding company "Leninets", which manufactured aviation radio-electronic systems.
 Over his career, he had received the Order of the Red Banner, the Order of the Red Star, and the Order "For Service to the Homeland in the Armed Forces of the USSR", Second and Third Classes.
 In 1975, he received the title of Honoured Military Pilot of the USSR.
 On 31 January 2017, he was honoured with the naming of a refurbished Il-38N "Viktor Potapov".
 Potapov, who had overseen the introduction of the first Il-38s fifty years earlier, attended the event, held in Zhukovsky.
 Over his career, he had mastered the operation of eight types of aircraft.

-Potapov died in Moscow on 23 June 2021 at the age of 87.
+Potapov died in Moscow on 23 June 2021 at the age of 87, and was buried in the Troyekurovskoye Cemetery.